The Playing Horse sculpture by Tanya Russell, ARBS. Limited edition, from the ‘Attitudes’ sculpture range. Handmade in England.

 Both forms begin as a clay or wax sculpture, from which a mould is taken, but Foundry Bronze casting is a costly and time-consuming process.
 Cold Casting allows for faster production and a more affordable sculpture.

 The Playing Horse sculpture was a private commission.
 My mother Lorne McKean is a sculptor and I apprenticed with her for seven years.
 Her specialism is polo sculpture and she has long experience in sculpting horses.
 She is now one of the premier equestrian sculptors in the country.
 I admire her patient attention to expression and energy, and I drew on her practised eye when I modelled the Playing Horse sculpture for this commission.

-Once I’d sculpted the Lion and Dove sculpture in wax a rubber mould was taken, with ‘keys’ placed in the rubber to ensure proper positioning.
+Once I’d sculpted the Playing Horse sculpture in wax a rubber mould was taken, with ‘keys’ placed in the rubber to ensure proper positioning.
 Then a shell of fibreglass was applied, to protect the mould and support it during the casting process.